Saturday, March 23, 2013

 I suppose you will just have to read this post to understand what I mean.

-(Now, please do not send me nasty comments telling me to "get over it," "accept what the here and now," "live for today," "you need to get out of the past," "I suppose you want slavery back," and all the other bile I sometimes receive when I write in such a manner as this.
+(Now, please do not send me nasty comments telling me to "get over it," "accept the here and now," "live for today," "you need to get out of the past," "I suppose you want slavery back," and all the other bile I sometimes receive when I write in such a manner as this.
 And there's also no need to politicize something that isn't political).

 Thank you~~(you can tell I've been down this road before lol)